andrewooi924/java-roguelike-game/design-docs/REQ1_DesignRationale.md

 class.
 Before, the Tree class needed to have a dependency on `Koopa`, `Goomba`, and `Coin` because it needed to spawn them.
 Now, the dependency can be kept on the specific stage that is required, for example only the `SproutTree` class needs to have a dependency on `Goomba`.
 The sequence diagrams for the tick() functions are a lot shorter and simpler now.

-### GroundCharacteristic
-The reason for a GroundCharacteristic enum is to check for fertile grounds on the surrounding.
-In the Dirt class (not pictured), the constructor would add the capability of it being FERTILE.
-This way, it would be easy to extend in the future, if we have other types of ground besides dirt that we want to be fertile enough to grow trees on.